-Specific, measurable, achievable, relevant and time-limited.
-What do want to achieve and when do you want to achieve it by.
-Do you want to increase your followers to 100 by the end of the quarter; or do you want a Pinterest ad to generate at least five bathroom tile sales by the end of the month?
-Being specific gives you a goal to aim for, it focuses your Pinterest marketing tools, and it helps you to monitor (and learn from) your successes.
+Specific, measurable, achievable, relevant, and time-limited.
+What do you want to achieve and when do you want to achieve it by?
+Do you want to increase your followers to 100 by the end of the quarter; or do you want a Pinterest ad to generate at least five bathroom tiles sales by the end of the month?
+Being specific gives you a goal to aim for.
+It focuses your Pinterest marketing tools, and it helps you to monitor (and learn from) your successes.

 Pin too little and people will lose interest in you; pin too much and you risk being unfollowed.
-Pinterest suggests 10-12 Pins per day, in order to appear more often in your follower’s feed and search results.
+Pinterest suggests 10-12 Pins per day in order to appear more often in your followers’ feeds and search results.
 Of course, this also depends upon the time of day you are pinning.
-Peak times are evenings and weekends, 2-4pm and 8-11pm .
-These are great numbers and times to start with and to later tweak according to the analytical insights on the Pinterest marketing tools you’ve used (discussed later).
+Peak time is between 8-11pm on weekends.
+These are great numbers and times to start with and to later tweak according to the analytical insights gathered from the Pinterest marketing tools you’ve used (discussed later).

-Random Boards full of everything might be great for the uninitiated user but you’re better than that.
+Random Boards full of an assortment of different things might be great for the uninitiated user – but you’re better than that.
 Your Boards and Pins need to be relevant and inspiring.
-Take a look at Sew Over It’s account to see how they have arranged their Boards not just by product line but by collections of Pins that will attract and motivate their customers:
+Take a look at Sew Over It’s account to see how they have arranged their Boards, not just by product line, but by collections of Pins that will attract and motivate their customers:

-Also, keep ahead of key seasonal dates and celebrations by starting to pinning occasion-related Pins at least 45 days early and then continue adding right up until the event.
+Also, keep ahead of key seasonal dates and celebrations by starting to pin occasion-related Pins at least 45 days in advance and then continue pinning right up until the event.

 Promotion doesn’t stop at Pinterest.
 Cross-promote your Pins on other social media channels in order to drive traffic and increase followers.

-Now that you’ve got the basics, have set up your account and have a goal-driven Pinterest marketing strategy, we’ve got ten top Pinterest marketing tips to get you on your way.
+Now that you’ve grasped the basics, set up your account, and have a goal-driven Pinterest marketing strategy, we’ve got ten top Pinterest marketing tips to get you on your way.

-The pin/save button appears directly on your website’s product pages, making it easy for browsers to pin (and share) a link to their own Boards.
-5x more easy to be precise.
-Immediately you’re making it simple for potential customers to engage with you and you’re gaining knowledge of who has pinned content from your website; providing you with an opportunity to engage right back.
+The pin/save button appears directly on your website’s product pages, making it easy for browsers to Pin (and share) a link to their own Boards.
+Five times more easy to be precise.
+With the addition of a pin button, you immediately make it effortless for potential customers to engage with you.
+In doing so, you gain knowledge of who has pinned content from your website; providing you with an opportunity to directly engage with your potential customers..

-You can see from Shopify user Halo Coffee, that the save button appears as an icon, directly below their products.
+You can see on the website of Shopify user, Halo Coffee, that the save button appears as an icon, directly below their products.

-Clicking on the icon, lets users quickly save the product directly to an existing Board, or a new one, straight from Halo’s website.
+Clicking on the icon lets users quickly save the product directly to an existing Board, or to add it to a new one, straight from Halo’s website.

-Details of adding this button to your website using HTML are here, or alternatively, most Shopify themes include this integration by default, making the button prominent and easy to use.
+Details of how to add this button to your website using HTML can be found here, or alternatively, most Shopify themes include this integration by default, making the button both prominent and easy to use.

-The follow button informs people you’re a Pinner and diverts them directly to your profile, enabling them to follow you.
-Install this button everywhere you connect with people: your website, newsletters, emails, blogs, or pop-ups – like Modern Citizen have:
+The follow button informs people that you’re a Pinner and diverts them directly to your profile, encouraging them to follow you.
+Include this button everywhere you connect with people: your website, newsletters, emails, blogs, or pop-ups – just like Modern Citizen have:

 Create Boards that tell a story or create a lifestyle – don’t just create product Boards.
-72% say the platform helps them to find ideas for everyday life: Use insights (below) to understand what stories appeal to your target audience and use this to fuel your Board ideas and give your followers the inspiration they’re after.
-Stay true to your brand, get creative and have fun.
+72 percent of users say the platform helps them to find ideas for everyday life: Use insights (below) to understand what stories appeal to your target audience and utilize this knowledge to fuel your Board ideas, giving your followers the inspiration they’re after.
+Stay true to your brand, get creative, and have fun.

-See how Baking Time Club created an autumnal story of pumpkin spice, cozy fires and warm baking with their Bonfire Night Treats Board.
+Take for example Baking Time Club’s Pinterest account.
+They created an autumnal story including images of pumpkin spice lattes, cozy fires, and heartily baked goods on their Bonfire Night Treats Board.

-The baking subscription supplier didn’t just post Pins of their own products but pinned items that would create feelings of warmth and wants of indulgence, whilst also providing recipes to inspire baking and, indirectly, purchasing baking supplies.
-It’s less in your face but a lot more effective.
+Even though they are a baking subscription supplier, they didn’t just post Pins of their own products.
+They pinned images that would create feelings of warmth and indulgence, whilst also providing recipes and thus, indirectly encouraging the purchase of baking supplies.
+This approach is much more subtle, but much more effective.

-Visuals are what makes Pinterest and what define your brand and tell your story.
-Your images need to compel people to share them to their beautifully created Boards.
+Visuals are what makes Pinterest, what defines your brand, and what tells your story.
+Your images need to compel people to share them to their own beautifully curated Boards.

-High quality is a must, as is size.
+High quality images are a must, as is size.
 Vertical Pins (2:30 – 600px x 900px) work well because they take up more space, making them stand out.
 Contrast these with square images (600px x 600px) to make your content eye-catching on the discovery feed.
-Be sure that your images (and website for that matter) are mobile-friendly: over 85% of searches are in the App.
+Be sure that your images (and website for that matter) are mobile-friendly: Over 85 percent of Pinterest searches take place via the mobile app.

-Pinterest has provided us with some useful insights about what works with product photography:
+Pinterest has provided us with some useful insights about what works with regards to product photography: